 Used around the world, the VAETEC® Thin Film Deposition Process is a UL-approved technology for coating the insides of intricately shaped plastic casings with a thin, uniform layer of aluminum to provide the shielding characteristics of a metal enclosure without adding weight to the component.

-VAETEC® Thin Film Coating is demonstrably superior to conductive spray-painting in virtually all respects, including adhesion, conductivity, and uniformity.
-As well, the process ensures precise repeatability from part-to-part to ensure that each precisely meets your specs.
+The VAETEC® Thin Film Coating process ensures precise repeatability from part-to-part to ensure that each precisely meets your specs.

 - How is VAETEC® Thin Film Metalization different from other “plating” processes?